Map breaking down marijuana legalization by state in 2024.

 In 2014, Colorado and Washington became the first states to allow the sale of cannabis products.
 Since then, most states have legalized medical marijuana, and nearly half have legalized recreational marijuana as well.

 Legalization of recreational marijuana is a boon for state budgets.
 California now regularly rakes in more than $1 billion per year in marijuana tax revenue.
 Many other states with thriving markets make hundreds of millions per year.
-States reported a combined $15.16 billion in tax revenue from recreational cannabis sales in 2022, not including revenue from medical marijuana, according to the Marijuana Policy Project.
+Combined, states have reported over $19 billion in tax revenue from recreational cannabis sales and medical marijuana sales so far.

 Here are the statistics on how much revenue states get from marijuana taxes, how they tax cannabis, and what they use the money for.